amp5/QMSS_G5069_Applied_D_S/notes.md

 **To Do Next**
+- [ ] redo first 3 maps below to exclude rows with NA xcoords and ycoords.
--[ ] calculate the GWR and identify significant clusters -[ ] identify other vars in data that would be useful to compare with pforce data on map and in time series analysis -[ ] work on time series analysis
+- [ ] identify other vars in data that would be useful to compare with pforce data on map and in time series analysis
+- [ ] calculate the GWR and identify significant clusters
+- [ ] work on time series analysis

 <p align="center">